Profits From Appreciation

 Since the sale price of your home is negotiated before you move into the property, any increase in value above that amount will mean that your equity is increasing in your rent to own home.
 In other words, if your future price is set at $280,000 however, the homes in your area are now selling for $300,000, you get the property for the $280,000 that was agreed to at the beginning of the term.
 Not bad at all.

 Now the most common question that we get is, ‘what if the price of the home goes down?’
 Yes, that can happen, however you have a few choices to select from;

 1. Make up the difference and have the property transferred into your name

 2. Negotiate a new buyout price with your seller

-3. Re-negotiate your contract at a new sell price at a new future date and continue to restore your credit and earn more monthly credits
+3. Re-negotiate your contract at a new sale price at a new future date and continue to restore your credit and earn more monthly credits

 Great places to invest.

-Not only do you have new immigrants moving to the the GTA, you also have the Millennials.
+Not only do you have new immigrants moving to the GTA, you also have the Millennials.

 With all that being said, at the end of the day, the best place to put your money in is Real Estate.
 If you are renting it’s time to stop and look at your options at owning your very own home.
 If you have a small down payment and blemished credit there are options out there for you and your family